 - Sick Leave Accumulations

 - Sick leave accumulations are based on unused annual leave.
-See Policy DP335B NEG Annual Leave – Education Support Professionals for annual leave details.
+See Policy DP335B Annual Leave – Education Support Professionals for annual leave details.

 - Annual leave does not need to be exhausted before sick leave can be used.